Skip to main content

 Definition: American Academy’s definition of bullying is unwanted, aggressive, and intimidating behavior, repeated over time that involves a real or perceived power imbalance.

-The following types of bullying are the most common among school-age children and adolescents (Wang et al., 2012):
+The following types of bullying are the most common among school-age children and adolescents:

 • Physical—includes hitting kicking, pinching, punching, scratching, spitting, other physical aggression, and damage to or theft of someone else’s belongings.